azoth-lang/azoth.language.reference/src/methods.md

 A method or property can override or hide one or more methods or properties in the base class and traits.
 These are declared with `overrides` and `hides` declarations after the method or property signature.
+Their can be multiple of each and they can be mixed in any order.
 Members implicitly replace base members with the same name, parameters, and a covariant return type.
 In this implicit case, the default behavior depends on whether the member being replaced is abstract or not.
 Note that members do not implicitly replace base members whose parameter types are different.
 In that case, an overload is added.

 If the member being replaced is abstract, then the new member implicitly overrides it.
 If the member access modifiers do not match, that is a non-fatal error.